 and variance bounds

-Filter, is a popular sampling method for obtaining a target posterior
+popular sampling methods for obtaining a target posterior distribution.
+They

 can be seem as one step (the analysis step) in the data assimilation method

 Ensemble Kalman Filter.
 Despite their popularity, they are, however, not

 unbiased when the forward map is nonlinear.
 Important Sampling (IS), on the

 other hand, obtains the unbiased sampling at the expense of large variance of

 weights, leading to slow convergence of high moments.